-We source Albariño and Cabernet Franc from the following three vineyards in Northern California.
+We source Albariño and Cabernet Franc from the following four vineyards in Northern California.
 Each vineyard experiences a significant diurnal shift in which warm days are moderated by cool afternoon breezes and dramatic temperature drops at night.
 This fluctuation means that summer temperatures can climb up to 90+ degrees during the day and drop to as low as 40 degrees at night.
 This nocturnal cooling-off slows ripening and preserves acidity.
 Ultimately, this intensifies the grapes’ flavors and allows us to produce wines with natural balance.
 Our approach and winemaking style is to let the grapes, and their unique vineyard origins, speak for themselves.

 Rorick Heritage VineyardSierra Foothills AVA

 This rare geological gem sits high in the Sierra Foothills outside the old mining town of Murphys.
 Located in Calaveras County, this 2,000 ft. elevation vineyard has limestone-rich soils and steeply-planted vines.
 There are approximately eighty-six acres planted to a wide array of grape varieties – sixteen and counting!
 Diverse sun exposures, elevations, temperatures and soils provide a myriad of ideal microclimates for each grape variety.

 Grape Varieties: Albariño, Chenin Blanc, Pinot Gris, Picpoul, Mondeuse, Trousseau, Verdelho, Grenache, Chardonnay, Tempranillo, Mourvèdre, and more.